Agent-first coordination for human bottlenecks

 Resume

 One workspace.
 Durable files.
-An append-only queue.
+A queue for steers.

 .humanctl/